mekomsolutions/openmrs-module-initializer/README.md

 #### Version 2.7.0
 * Added support for 'queues' domain.
-* Added support for addresshierarchy domain.
+* Added support for 'addresshierarchy' domain.

 #### Version 2.6.0
 * Added support for 'cohorttypes' and 'cohortattributetypes' domains.